mikee47/ConfigDB/README.rst

 .. important::

-  Any invalid data in a JSON update file will cause the import to stop immediately with an error.
-This includes values which do not exist in the schema.
+  Any invalid data in a JSON update file will produce a debug warning, but will not cause processing to stop.
+  This behaviour can be changed by implementing a custom :cpp:func:`ConfigDB::Database::handleFormatError` method.

 Update mechanism